Hicham-BelHoucin/central-park/README.md

 - **Frontend**: The user interface is developed using React.js with Typescript and MaterialUI for a responsive and intuitive dashboard.
 It interacts with the backend via RESTful APIs.

   - **Dashboard**: Displays customer information, points balance.
-It also allows the Gunther to see how many points has been earned and redeemed.
+It also allows Gunther to see how many points has been earned and redeemed.

   - **Customer Details**: Shows the customer's name, email, and total points earned.
 It also lists the transactions made by the customer.